iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> What a rip off and scam.
+Just another Mr McGraw ( noticed I didn't say Dr Phil, because he's not really a Doctor) Scam!
+Stay clear there are some other apps that work well with legitimate Doctors.<br> :date: __2021-04-08 23:03:53__

+> Horrible Customer service & Negligent care providers.
+Do yourself a favor and use another Telemedicine service.
+I was seeking assistance for 4 days.
+Not only did it take them days to answer messages.
+When they did I received the same unhelpful response as I did on the phone.
+Oh well we sent the request to the doctor .
+The request?
+He took me off work and failed to give me a note as promised during the visit.
+IT WAS HIS IDEA 💡.
+Oh and he won't be back until April 12th!<br> :date: __2021-04-06 19:36:54__

+> Not covered by healthfirst.
+To those on healthfirst just to let you know they don't take this insurance.
+Everything is wildly expensive.<br> :date: __2021-04-06 12:23:48__

+> I didn't get to find out..
+I have government assistance insurance and it doesn't take it.
+I have a very of mental health issues and needed a doctor and my meds refilled but I can't afford a couple hundred dollars.<br> :date: __2021-04-04 14:24:14__

 > My insurance pays 100%..but not here.
 Would be at least $125 plus extra.
 Dr. Phil I just quit loving you.
 Better luck next time I hope.<br> :date: __2021-04-01 02:48:29__